jenfoxbot/closed-captioning-azure-speech-ai/readme.md

       dotnet build
       dotnet run
       ```
-      * *Note: Once you've build the .NET Framework, you can run the program with only this command:
+      * *Note: Once you've built, you can run the program with only this command:
       ```bash
          dotnet run
       ```
 Test out different audio sources, try different sounds and voices, and explore the capabilities and limits of the live speech-to-text translation!

 ## Going Further
-   1. Make the project portable by getting an enclosure for the Pi, a small touch screen, and a USB-C battery.
+   - Make the project portable by getting an enclosure for the Pi, a small touch screen, and a USB-C battery.
-   1. Travel plans?
-Convert the project into a translator by selecting different language inputs and outputs from Cognitive Services!

 **Show us your creations by tagging us on Twitter, @MakersAtMicrosoft, or using the hashtag #AzureLiveCaptions!**